Skip to content

 • Habitat: wet tropical biome

-• Key traits: compact growth, very dark velvety look with high-contrast venation
+• Key traits: compact growth, very dark velvety leaves with high-contrast venation

-• Care impact: velvet-leafed forms often show stress fast; keep the root zone airy and avoid cold or wet holds
+• Care impact: velvet-leafed forms often show stress fast; use a loose substrate and avoid cold, soggy roots

 Alocasia reginula leaf, velvety black with bright white veins.